 Intraoperative radiation therapy (IORT).
-Radiation therapy can be sent directly to the tumor during surgery for both external-beam and internal radiation therapy.
-This allows the surgeon to move healthy tissue out of the way before radiation therapy occurs.
-It may also be helpful when vital organs are very close to the tumor.
+This treatment delivers radiation therapy to the tumor during surgery using either external-beam or internal radiation therapy.
+IORT allows surgeons to move away healthy tissue in advance.
+This treatment is useful when vital organs are close to the tumor.

 Systemic radiation therapy.
-Systemic or whole body radiation therapy uses radioactive materials that are swallowed or injected into the body to target cancer cells.
-These radioactive materials leave the body through saliva, sweat, and urine, making these fluids radioactive.
-People who come in close contact with the patient should take safety measures to protect themselves from the radiation.
-For more information, see the section below on Safety for the patient and family.
+Patients swallow or receive an injection of radioactive materials that target cancer cells.
+The radioactive materials leave the body through saliva, sweat, and urine.
+These fluids are radioactive.
+Therefore, people in close contact with the patient should take safety measures.

 Radioimmunotherapy.
-A type of systemic therapy, this treatment uses monoclonal antibodies to deliver radiation directly to cancer cells.
-This therapy delivers low doses of radiation directly to the tumor while leaving noncancerous cells alone.
-Examples of these radioactive molecules include ibritumomab (Zevalin) and tositumomab (Bexxar).
+This is a type of systemic therapy.
+It uses monoclonal antibodies to deliver radiation directly to cancer cells.
+This therapy delivers low doses of radiation directly to the tumor.
+It does not affect noncancerous cells.
+Examples include ibritumomab (Zevalin) and tositumomab (Bexxar).

 Radiosensitizers and radioprotectors.
-Researchers are studying radiosensitizers, which are substances that help radiation better destroy tumors.
-Substances that better protect healthy tissues near the area being treated are called radioprotectors.
-Examples of radiosensitizers include fluorouracil (5-FU, Adrucil) and cisplatin (Platinol), while amifostine (Ethyol) is a radioprotector.
+Researchers are studying radiosensitizers.
+They are substances that help radiation therapy better destroy tumors.
+Radioprotectors are substances that protect healthy tissues near the treatment area.
+Examples of radiosensitizers include fluorouracil (5-FU, Adrucil) and cisplatin (Platinol).
+Amifostine (Ethyol) is a radioprotector.

 Safety for the patient and family

-You can’t see the radiation being used during your treatment.
-However, your radiation treatment team can control it using special computers and other equipment.
-Doctors have safely and effectively used radiation to treat cancer for more than 100 years.
+Doctors have safely and effectively used radiation therapy to treat cancer for more than 100 years.

 Having radiation therapy slightly increases the risk of developing a second cancer.
-However, for many people, radiation therapy can eliminate the current, existing cancer.
-This benefit is far greater than the small risk that the treatment could cause a new cancer later in life.
+However, for many people, radiation therapy eliminates the existing cancer.
+This benefit is greater than the small risk that the treatment could cause a new cancer.

 During external-beam radiation therapy, the patient does not become radioactive.
-And, the radiation remains in the treatment room.
-However, because internal radiation therapy causes the patient to give off radiation, a number of safety measures are necessary.
+And the radiation remains in the treatment room.

-Drinking plenty of fluids to flush the remaining radioactive material from the body
+Drink plenty of fluids to flush the remaining radioactive material from the body.

-Minimizing contact with infants, children, and women who are pregnant
+Minimize contact with infants, children, and pregnant women.